Ride1UP Prodigy v2 Review

-This Ride1UP Prodigy review will cover the bike’s components and characteristics in detail, so you can decide if it’s the right one for your needs.
+This Ride1UP Prodigy v2 review will cover the new bike’s components and characteristics in detail and compare it to the v1 model so you can decide if it’s the right Ride1UP e-bike for your needs.

 - Range: 30-50 miles

-The geometry of the XC is upright and stable, wide handlebars give you plenty of leverage, and the air suspension takes the sting off light hits.
-However, you will feel under-biked if you enjoy aggressive trail riding.
+The geometry is relatively upright and stable, and the 100 mm-travel air suspension fork takes the sting out of light hits.
+However, you will feel under-biked if you enjoy proper trail MTB riding.

 Now, let’s take a detailed look at the design, electronics, and components.

-The geometry of the ST frame is almost identical, just with a low-step top tube that reduces the stand-over height to 18″, making it easier to mount and dismount.
+The geometry of the step-through frame is almost identical, just with a low-step top tube that reduces the stand-over height, making it easier to mount and dismount.

-Finally, you can choose between three colors: matte carbon, gloss chameleon, or gloss chalk.
+Finally, you can choose between three colors: Faded Bronze, Onyx Black, or Sea Fog.

 Motor and Battery

-The Ride1UP Prodigy has an impressive set of electronics, given the price of just $2,300.
-Mid-drive motors are uncommon in this price range, making this an attractive choice for many riders.
+The Ride1UP Prodigy v2 has impressive electronics, given the price of just $2,395 to $2,695.
+Mid-drive motors are uncommon in this price range, making this an attractive, high-value choice.

-In general, mid-drive motors are preferable as, compared to hub drives, they provide a smooth and natural power transfer, more torque at lower power ratings, and are more efficient on battery power.
+In general, mid-drives are preferable as, compared to hub drives, they provide a smoother, more natural power transfer, higher torque-to-power ratios, and are more efficient on battery power.

 Impressively, the TF Sprinter has more torque than Bosch and Shimano’s most powerful motors.
-As a result, the Prodigy e-bike is surprisingly powerful when climbing steep gradients, capable of hauling heavy payloads (300 lbs), and fast off the mark.
+As a result, the Prodigy v2 e-bike is surprisingly powerful when climbing steep gradients, capable of hauling payloads of up to 300lb, and fast off the mark.

-The Prodigy e-bike battery is a 36V, 14Ah (504Wh) BN21 by Phylion.
+The Prodigy v2 e-bike battery is a 36V, 14Ah (504Wh) BN21 by Phylion.
 It’s seamlessly integrated into the downtube, removable for off-the-bike charging, and lockable for extra security.
-You will get between 30 and 50 miles of range from this battery, and the automatic charging shutoff extends its lifespan.
+You will get between 30 and 50 miles of range on average from this battery, and the automatic charging shutoff extends its lifespan.

-Finally, the Brose display is slightly underwhelming.
-It’s clear and easy-to-use, but relatively small, meaning you must use a button to switch between the individual ride metrics as they aren’t displayed together.
+Finally, the Brose display is clear and easy-to-use, but relatively small, meaning you must use a button to switch between the individual ride metrics as they aren’t displayed together.

-Each of the three builds comes with a set of Tektro HD-M275 hydraulic disc brakes with 180mm rotors.
+Each of the three builds comes with a set of Tektro HD-M745 hydraulic disc brakes with 180mm rotors.
 These provide ample stopping power and reliable performance for this price range.
-In addition, you get a 9-speed Shimano Alivio drivetrain with trigger shifters and an 11-34t cassette.

-The Ride1UP Prodigy XC has a set of Maxxis Forekaster 2.4″ cross-country tires, MTB handlebars, a Selle Royal SRX saddle, and a 120mm air suspension fork.
+Each Prodigy v2 e-bike also gets 2.25″ Maxxis Rekon Race cross-country tires, a Selle Royal saddle, and a 100mm air suspension fork.
 All these MTB-specific components give the bike its capability and comfort off-road.